 Description: This course covers basic strategies and skills for writing effective memos, letters, and e-mail messages.
 Concepts include writing clearly and concisely, focusing on the audience, and writing with purpose.
 F, S

 BUS 120 - Principles of Business

 Description: This course surveys the fundamentals of the American business enterprise and examines the foundations and responsibilities of accounting, business, management, finance, marketing, and the business environment.
-F, S selling ideas.
 F, S

 BUS 130 - Business Communications - Oral